Terrorism & Democracy in Burkina-Faso: Political Evolution of Burkina Faso and the rise of terrorism

-After World War II, France began reorganizing its overseas territories, granting them greater autonomy while maintaining strong ties with the metropole.
-This process culminated in the 1958 referendum, through which Haute-Volta became an autonomous republic within the French Community on December 11, 1958 (\textcite{Ouedraogo2024}).
-This status allowed the country to manage its internal affairs while remaining closely aligned with France.
-Maurice Yaméogo became the leader of the republic.

-Haute-Volta gained full independence on August 5, 1960, with Maurice Yaméogo as its first president.
-The first presidential election took place on October 3, 1965, and although it was conducted through direct suffrage, it lacked true democratic competition.
-Yaméogo was the sole candidate, as the ruling party, the Union Démocratique Voltaïque (UDV), maintained a one-party system that suppressed opposition (\textcite{Ouedraogo2024b}).
+Burkina Faso gained independence in 1960, and like many African nations, it experienced early democracy under a one-party state.
+The first presidential election took place in 1965, and although it was conducted through direct suffrage, it lacked actual democratic competition.
+The elected president, Maurice Yaméogo, maintained a one-party system that suppressed opposition (\parencite{Ouedraogo2024b}).